angular/angular/aio/content/guide/lifecycle-hooks.md

 ### DestroyRef

-In addition to to `ngOnDestroy()`, you can inject Angular's `DestroyRef` and register callback functions to be called when the enclosing context is destroyed.
+In addition to `ngOnDestroy()`, you can inject Angular's `DestroyRef` and register callback functions to be called when the enclosing context is destroyed.
 This can be useful for building reusable utilities that require cleanup.

 Register a callback with the `DestroyRef`: